I lived two lives for more than a decade.

 But, admitting all of that, realizing that my daily thoughts of suicide were not normal, and accepting that I did, in fact, have depression, was empowering in its own right.
 It was owning my crazy.
 I was able to face my demons head-on with the help of my pretty little friend, Pristiq.

 It didn’t get better overnight.
 Just as depression isn’t a headache, anti-depressants aren’t ibuprofen.
 But, it did get better as the medicine helped increase my brain’s serotonin.

 Once it got better, I was able to get off the medication.
 And then, my relationship became long distance and it got so, so much worse.
 I cried myself to sleep every night.
 I gained 80 pounds in a year.
 And I got back on my medicine.

 That’s the thing society doesn’t seem to understand: depression is a disorder.
 Often (as I suspect in my case), it’s genetic.
 It doesn’t just go away forever like a virus your body has fought off.
-Stephen and I have been living together for two years, and I have countless other blessings in my life.
+Stephen and I have been living together for three years, and I have countless other blessings in my life.
 But, it’s still a struggle.
 Every.
 Damn.
 Day.

 But, I now know I have the support of friends, family and the love of my life.
 I know exactly what is happening when a suicidal thought starts creeping into my head — and exactly how to squash it.
 I know the mantras to keep my crazy in check.
 I know the workouts — not the foods — that relieve the most stress and produce the most endorphins.
-I now know how to manage my depression by doing things I love like writing and spending time with Stephen.
+I now know how to manage my depression by doing things I love like writing and reading and spending time with Stephen.

 That’s all I’m doing, though: managing it.
 I’m not cured because I’m happy.
 It’s something I’ll manage my entire life.
 But, it will never manage me again.